sillsdev/ptx2pdf/docs/ptx2pdf/setup.md

 `\fillh@@ks` which fills a tokslist using the `\p@ssHooks` list.
 Following the historic pattern, it used to be that starting hooks ran fillh@@ks with csstackup (most general first) and closing hooks used csstackdown .
-In an ammendment to the code in Oct 2022, rather than running all these items, only the *most* specific existant hook is executed.
+In an amendment to the code in Oct 2022, rather than running all these items, only the *most* specific existent hook is executed.

 For opening hooks (`\op@ninghooks`), the task is simply to executes this token list and empty it.